prathercc/mavtion/README.md

 > *When selecting your box coordinates, measure from the top-left down to the bottom right.*
 5. CLICKRIGHTMOUSE - Simulates a right mouse click.
 6. CLICKLEFTMOUSE - Simulates a left mouse click.
+7. PRESSKEY - Simulates a key press.
+8. HOLDKEY - Holds a specified key down.
+9. RELEASEKEY - Releases a specified key.
+10. HOLDLEFTMOUSE - Holds the left mouse button down.
+11. RELEASELEFTMOUSE - Releases the left mouse button.
+12. AFTER - After a time selected from a given interval (in milliseconds), perform instructions prefixed by _A: .
 </p>

 ## Contributing